-Sodium chlorate is sold directly to pulp and paper mills under one to three year supply arrangements.
-The sales team is made up of business managers with technical expertise in pulp bleaching applications and generating chlorine dioxide who develop relationships with clients by providing technical service and support.
-Because the chlorine dioxide generators are very technical, the product, marketing, technical service and engineering teams work together on sales.
+Sodium chlorate is sold directly to pulp and paper mills under one-to-three-year supply arrangements.
+The sales team is made up of account managers with technical expertise in pulp bleaching applications and chlorine dioxide generation, who develop relationships with clients and manage all technical service and support initiatives.
+Because chlorine dioxide generators are very technical, the product, marketing, technical service and engineering teams work together to deliver the total value proposition.